suganda8/suganda8/README.md

 Tegar Bangun Suganda
 ------
-I'm Backend Developer who live in Indonesia.
+I'm Backend and Mobile Developer who live in Indonesia.

-Currently, I am doing all work about Backend Development using Laravel, ExpressJS, Flask and Mobile application using Flutter and Kotlin.
-I do love Artificial Intelligence, Machine & Deep Learning, and Natural Language Processing.
-Beside all of it, I love cats.
-Not so confident but I'd do my best in anything, typically double-edged perfectionist.
-I'm little good at algorithm, way of thinking, creative thought.
+Currently, I'm doing works about Backend Development using Laravel, ExpressJS, Flask and Mobile application using Flutter and Kotlin.
+I love Artificial Intelligence, Machine & Deep Learning, and Natural Language Processing.
+Not so confident but I'd do my best at anything, typically double-edged perfectionist.
+I'm good at algorithm, way of thinking, creative thought.

-Here on my ship, I just want to share all things that I know, Earning money is not that hard, sharing your knowledge at no cost is harder than anything else.

 <!-- ![](static/image.png) -->